f247805/ABSA-Analysis-with-Explainability-Methods/README.md

 - Prepare the Dataset: Use either the provided `FINAL_CLEANED_CORRECTED_SHUFFLED_DATASET_NO_DUPLICATE.jsonl` or another dataset structured similarly (with text and aspect labels).

 - Choose Your Model: In `FINE_TUNE.py`, select the model you wish to fine-tune by setting the `AutoTokenizer` and `AutoModelForSequenceClassification`.
 For the Bi-LSTM model, use the `TRAIN_BI-LSTM.py` script.
+For the LSTM model, use the `TRAIN_LSTM.py` script.
+For the RNN model, use the `TRAIN_RNN.py` script.

 - Adjust Hyperparameters: Modify the learning rate, batch size, and number of epochs in the respective scripts to suit your experiment.